AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

 let msg = new WebIM.message("custom", id);
 // Set custom event type as userCard let customEvent = "userCard";
-// Set nickname, avatarurl, and mail as the extension of the custom message using customExts. let customExts = {
+// Set these attribtues as the extension of the custom message using customExts. let customExts = {
     nickname: "昵称",
     avatarurl: "http://avatarurl",